 Into Film puts film at the heart of children and young people's educational, cultural and personal development.
 Our Scotland team promotes the Into Film programme throughout the nation by delivering resources to school and non-school settings and supporting the specific needs of the Curriculum for Excellence and working collaboratively with our partners across Scotland to enhance the film education offer.

-There are over 8000 Into Film Clubs across the UK.
+There are over 6500 active Into Film Clubs across the UK.
 In Scotland you will find clubs across all 32 Local Authorities.
 Read more about our Scottish Club of the Month winners below:

 Screening films and making animations at your Into Film Club